 - At the destination, e.g. a Cathedral, perhaps set up a pilgrims’ book for signing their names (and other data too, such as: age – gender – home-town – nationality – start-point – duration – mode (foot/bicycle/horse)).

-- As you plot the route, also bear in mind the importance of suggesting spiritual practices at various holy places and waypoints – e.g. gratitude, meditation, prayer, connecting with nature, plants and animals, singing/chanting etc. This helps to flesh out the spirituality of the pilgrimage.
+- As you plot the route, also bear in mind the importance of suggesting spiritual practices at various holy places and waypoints – e.g. gratitude, meditation, prayer, connecting with nature, water, stones, trees, plants and animals, singing/chanting etc. This helps to flesh out the spirituality of the pilgrimage.

-For any questions, please email Guy.
+For any questions, please email Guy and Harry of the ‘BPT Network‘ team.
 If you want to create one yourself, let me know, and let’s make this vision of 1-day pilgrimage routes to all the cathedrals in Britain happen.